CCExtractor/ccextractor/README.md

 directory.

 Important notes:
-- The autotools workflow lives inside `linux/`.
-The `configure` script is generated there and should be run from that directory.
+- The autotools workflow lives inside `linux/` directory.
+- The `configure` script is generated there and should be run from that directory.
 - Typical build steps are:
 ```
 cd linux